“But

 worth the having; it is scattered above our sepulchre when we are no more.”

-Edward G. E. Bulwer-Lytton, The Last Days of Pompeii, Book III, Chapter
+Bulwer-Lytton, The Last Days of Pompeii, Book III, Chapter IV

-was well known to the ancients.
-The Greeks and Romans admired their
+well known to the ancients.
+The Greeks and Romans admired their floral

-floral beauty and fragrance.
-They cultivated them around their homes,
+beauty and fragrance.
+They cultivated them around their homes, consumed

-consumed rhodomel (honey of roses) at decadent feasts, bathed in rose water,
+rhodomel (honey of roses) at decadent feasts, bathed in rose water, and

-and immortalized them in verse and art.
-At the eastern extreme of
+immortalized them in verse and art.
+At the eastern extreme of Eurasia,

-Eurasia, specifically in the hilly, limestone terrain of west central China,
+specifically in the hilly, limestone terrain of west central China, "rhodophilia"

 Accidented topography gives

-in contrast to lush bottomlands.
-North slopes are more inhospitable
+to lush bottomlands.
+In the northern hemisphere, north slopes are more

-to tender vegetation than south-facing ones.
-The aridity of nearby
+inhospitable to tender vegetation than south-facing ones.
+The aridity of

-sun-baked west slopes shocks those viewing them from the moist and verdant
+nearby sun-baked west slopes shocks those viewing them from the moist and

 In Yunnan and Sichuan, the